About HARC and COVID-19

 COVID-19 Needs Assessment Survey

-This survey was made possible by the generous contributions from Lucie Arnaz and Laurence Luckinbill, John P. Monahan Foundation, a Donor Advised Fund of the U.S. Charitable Gift Trust, and Western Wind Foundation.
+With support from generous funders Lucie Arnaz and Laurence Luckinbill, John P. Monahan Foundation, a Donor Advised Fund of the U.S. Charitable Gift Trust, and Western Wind Foundation, HARC was able to conduct this important COVID-19 Needs Assessment of the Coachella Valley.
+The assessment was conducted from June to July of 2020.

 HARC COVID-19-Related Resources